vladimirtudor22/QA_Selenium/readme.md

   - Validate the basic functionality of order management and the returns process.
 - **Test Scenarios:**
   - **Test 1: View Order History:**
     - **Steps:**
-  - Log in to the Amazon account.
+      - Attempt to log in to an account (assuming no login is required).
       - Navigate to the order history.
     - **Expected Outcome:**
-    - The user should be able to view their order history.
+      - The user should be able to view their order history if login is not required.
   - **Test 2: Initiate a Return:**
     - **Steps:**
-        - Log in to the Amazon account.
+      - Attempt to log in to an account (assuming no login is required).
       - Select a recent order to initiate a return.
     - **Expected Outcome:**
-        - The user should be able to initiate a return for the selected order.
+      - The user should be able to initiate a return for the selected order if login is not required.
   - **Test 3: Track Return Status:**
     - **Steps:**
-      - Log in to the Amazon account.
+      - Attempt to log in to an account (assuming no login is required).
       - Navigate to the returns section.
     - **Expected Outcome:**
-      - The user should be able to track the status of their return.
+      - The user should be able to track the status of their return if login is not required.

 ### 7. Social Interaction